-We have built a proprietary drug discovery platform that we use to rapidly discover new compounds that may serve as potential treatments for significant unmet medical needs.
-Our technology platform encompasses proprietary target-based and chemistry-based technologies that we integrate with our discovery and development capabilities.
+We have built an integrated drug discovery platform that we use to rapidly discover new compounds that may serve as potential treatments for significant unmet medical needs.
+Our proprietary technologies include target-based and chemistry-based technologies that we integrate with our discovery and development capabilities.
 We believe that the breadth of our discovery and development programs and the rapid pace at which we have discovered drug candidates provide strong validation of our proprietary platform and a basis for expanding our pipeline.